davebshow/projx/README.md

 Queries:
 ========
 ProjX queries combine a verb with a pattern to perform some kind of search or schema modification over the graph.
-First there are the multi-line queries.
-They operate over a matched subgraph and can perform a sequence of projections.
-The simplist statments are the one line queries.
-They operate over the entire wrapped graph, making one projection at a time.
+If queries begin with a "MATCH" clause, they will project across only the matched subgraph, thus discarding all nodes that do not match.
+If queries begin with a different clause, they will still only be able to act upon the first matched pattern; however, they retain all other nodes not involved in the pattern regards of other operations.

-Multi-line queries:
+Matched subgraph queries:
 -------------------
-Multi-line queries must begin with a "MATCH" statement.
+Matched subgraph queries must begin with a "MATCH" statement.
 This produces the subgraph upon which the rest of the verbs will operate.
 After a graph is match, other projections can be perfomed upon the resulting subgraph.
 For example, let's imagine we want to